Sujit-O/pykg2vec/README.md

     main()
 ```

 Pykg2vec aims to include most of the state-of-the-art KGE methods.
 You can check [Implemented Algorithms](https://pykg2vec.readthedocs.io/en/latest/algos.html) for more details.

-With train.py you can start the KGE training by using the following sample commands:
+With train.py you can try KGE methods using the following commands:
 ```bash
 # check all tunnable parameters.
 $ python train.py -h